 - No pricing info on the site

-ADP is one of the most affordable payroll services, and it’ll calculate all your taxes, W2s, 1099s, and more as well.
-Something really unusual is that specialists are available 24/7 to help you with any tax compliance or payroll emergency that comes up.
-What’s more, ADP lets you process payroll for all of your employees with a single plan, making it even more cost-efficient.
-Plus, ADP offers a 2-month free trial, so you’ve got nothing to lose!
+ADP is one of the most affordable payroll services, and it’ll calculate all taxes and employee benefits.
+Specialists are available 24/7 to help you with any tax compliance or payroll emergency that comes up.
+What’s more, ADP lets you process payroll for all of your employees within a single plan, making it even more cost-efficient.

 - Integrates with lots of other apps